Unlikely Intersections of Curves with Algebraic Subgroups in Semiabelian Varieties: Unlikely intersections of bounded height

 As $\varphi_{H_p}(p)$ has order $\leq m_1 m_2$, this concludes the proof. \end{proof}

 \begin{lem} For each point $p \in G(\QQ)$, we have

 \end{lem}

-The assertion of the lemma is well-known from the transcendence theory of commutative algebraic groups.
-For abelian varieties, it is proven in \cite{Bosser2019} as a generalization of the well-known period theorem of Masser and Wüstholz \cite{Masser1993a}.
+The assertion of the lemma is well known from the transcendence theory of commutative algebraic groups.
+For abelian varieties, it is proven in \cite[Théorème 1.4]{Bosser2019} -- with completely explicit constants $c_7, c_8, c_9$ -- relying on a theorem of Bertrand \cite[Théorème 2]{Bertrand1995}, polarization estimates due to Gaudron and Rémond \cite{Gaudron2014}, as well as other tools from transcendental number theory.
 Unfortunately, such a result does not seem to be in the literature for semiabelian varieties.
-Therefore, we derive the lemma instead directly from linear forms in logarithms of semiabelian varieties.
+Therefore, we derive the lemma directly from linear forms in logarithms of semiabelian varieties.
 In this way, the asserted degree bound follows from the bound on the degree of an obstruction subgroup.

 \begin{proof} We first fix a basis $\omega_1,\dots,\omega_{2g+t}$ of the period lattice $\Omega_G$.

 Let $p \in G(\QQ)$.
 We recall that $\langle p \rangle= q+H_p $ for some $q\in \mathrm{Tors}(G)$ which implies $\langle p -q\rangle= H_p $.
 Using Lemma \ref{lemma::arithmetic_complexity} and easy estimates for the height (recall that torsion points have uniformly bounded height) we may replace $p$ by $p-q$ and therefore assume $\langle p \rangle= H_p $, so $p\in H_p(\QQ)$.